build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 If we want to make a change to our web application, and redeploy it to the cloud, follow these steps:

 * Make the changes in the web app
-* Stage, Commit and Push the changes to GitHub repo.
+* Stage, Commit, and Push the changes to GitHub repo.

   ```git add . && git commit -am 'YOUR COMMIT MESSAGE GOES HERE' && git push```